agilesolutions/bomverifier/README.md

 # BOM Bill of Material verifier
-Scan Spring boot jar file for libraries complying to the content of bom.yaml.
+Scan Spring boot jar file for libraries complying to the content of bom.txt.
 This app is going to be wrapped on container and be run as a jenkins pipeline 2.0 agent.
 Let the jenkins build fail if any of the included libraries on that spring boot app are violating the compliancy of the BOM test.
 ## functionality

-1. wget the BOM yaml file from github
+1. wget the BOM txt file from github
 2. go into the springboot jar file zip file and discover all libraries
-3. check the compliancy againt the BOM yaml
+3. check the compliancy againt the BOM txt
 4. report and conditionally break off

 ## setup